-If you have ever seen the “Duplicate, Submitted URL not selected as canonical” status in your Google Search Console and in the Index Status report of Rank Math’s analytics, you know how frustrating it can be.
-After all, you’ve taken the time to submit your website to Google and now they’re telling you that there’s a problem.
+You know how frustrating it can be if you have seen the “Duplicate, Submitted URL not selected as canonical” status in your Google Search Console and the Index Status report of Rank Math’s analytics.
+After all, you’ve taken the time to submit your website to Google, and now they’re telling you there’s a problem.

 Table of Contents

 1 What Does the Status Mean?